 Jack is a wanted criminal on Ilium, complete with an unreasonably large billboard announcing it, yet no one makes any attempts to arrest her.
 This may have something to do with the fact that she's hanging around the aforementioned heavily-armed undead Commander Shepard, and Ilium has legalized everything but murder.

-However, a Hanar will recognize him and go all "I am not worthy!" on him.
-Later, a few Citadel civilians will approach Jaavik with awe, so it could just be that Shepard and Jaavik are too intimidating to be approachable.
+However, a hanar will recognize him and go all "I am not worthy!" on him.
+Later, a few Citadel civilians will approach Javik with awe, so it could just be that Shepard and Javik are too intimidating to be approachable.
+A couple of other characters seem to assume that Javik is a drell that has undergone extensive cosmetic surgery.

 After EDI gains a Fembot body to serve as her physical avatar, Shepard expresses surprise that Joker managed to get her onto the Citadel.
 Joker explains that they've been maintaining the lie that she's his "Personal Mobility Mech", after discovering that because of his Vrolik's Syndrome, he's actually legally entitled to have one with him at all times.